This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 If you need to de-stress and put your phone and email away for a bit, then taking a gap year from work is for you.
 Consider the following;

-• If it’s not a break from work, but a break from your current job that you need, then consider working whilst travelling.
-There is lots of paid work abroad for over 50’s from fruit picking in New Zealand and South Africa, to becoming a digital nomad and working online.
-Making money on the road has never been easier, whatever you age and finding grown up gap year jobs is simple thanks to the internet.
+Take a break from your current job: Consider working whilst travelling.
+There is lots of paid work abroad for over 50, from fruit picking in New Zealand and South Africa to becoming a digital nomad and working online.
+Making money on the road has never been easier, regardless of age.
+Finding grown-up gap year jobs is simple, thanks to the internet.

 I want to give back a little…